 https://www.schmidtandclark.com/fork-lift-injuryForklifts are a common sight in a variety of different workplaces, from manufacturing to warehousing and even the military.
 If your job involves operating heavy machinery such as a forklift, it is important that you receive adequate training and any necessary licensing.

-Workplace forklift training in the United States is governed by the Occupational Safety and Health Administration (OSHA).
+The Occupational Safety and Health Administration (OSHA) governs workplace forklift training in the United States.
 OSHA standards require employers to develop and implement training programs based on the principles of safe truck operation, the types of vehicles used in a workplace, the hazards in the workplace these vehicles create and OSHA’s general safety standards.
 Training must be formal (as in lectures) as well as practical (hands-on).